Planning a trip to London?

 How much will you save?

-Because of my mistake with the consecutive days, the cost of our London Passes was greater than the cost of the individual activities – but not by much.
-If we had used that half day, we would have visited another fun attraction or two.
-That would have covered the difference, and then some.
+Because of my mistake, the cost of our London Passes was greater than the cost of the individual activities – but not by much.
+If we had used that half day, we would have visited at least one more fun attraction and saved money with The London Pass.

 Download The London Pass mobile app in advance and set up your account, so you don't lose any time.
 I regularly received discounted offers for other London activities through the app.
 I liked having my physical London Pass on a lanyard, but found the app easier to use than the paper guidebook.